Find a Good Camp Kitchen Knife

 Here is a list of features to consider before buying your general-purpose food-prep camp kitchen knife.

-STEEL: The first feature to consider is the type of steel used to make the blade.
+STEEL: The first feature consider is the type of steel used to make the blade.
 Dozens of steels have been developed for knife making, but typically, they are divided into 3 categories: carbon steels such as 1095, older stainless steels such as 440 C & 154 CM, and newer super steels such as CPM S30V.
 Each has its strengths and limitations.
 For example, newer super steels are more rust resistant and very hard but - they are expensive to make and hard to re-sharpen.
 Many cooks prefer good carbon steel knives because they are inexpensive to make and easy to sharpen - but - they must be dried immediately after cutting each food.
-Each of these steels is available in blanks of varying thicknesses.
+Each of these steels is available in blanks or billets of varying thicknesses.
+For kitchen knives, this steel should be about 3/32 inches (1.5 to 3 mm) thick so that it is strong enough to handle all kitchen chores - but thin enough to easily slice through tomatoes and other firm foods.
+Bush-craft and survival knives usually start with a thicker piece of steel.

 HANDLE DESIGN: The handle of a good general-purpose food-prep knife should be 4 to 5 inches long and be thick enough to feel comfortable in your hand.
 Smaller uncomfortable handles will cause cramps and rub blisters on your hand after prolonged use.
 To reduce the handle weight and improve balance, a full tang should be tapered or drilled.
 To keep the knife from slipping out of your hand, the butt of the handle should have small swell or quillon.
 Traditionally, kitchen knives have black or dark colored wood or synthetic resin handles but I prefer white and light colored handles.
+And finally, you may want to consider the pins or rivets used to hold the handle scales in place.
+Stainless steel pins will not rust but traditional looking knives should have brass or iron pins or rivets.
+I personally like the very old copper “birds-eye” rivets.

 SHEATH: Finally, kitchen knives with fixed blades should have a sheath to protect users from injury, to protect the blade edge from damage, and to protect other kitchen ware from damage.
 Folding knives would not need a sheath.